facebook/create-react-app/docusaurus/docs/adding-css-reset.md

 /* rest of app styles */
 ```

-You can control which parts of [normalize.css] to use via your project's [browserslist].
+You can control which parts of [normalize.css] to use via your project's [browserlist](https://github.com/browserslist/browserslist).

-Results when [browserslist] is `last 3 versions`:
+Results when [browserlist](https://github.com/browserslist/browserslist) is `last 3 versions`:

 ```css
 /**